Tanay-Kar/Lacuna/README.md

 #### 5. Setting up tab groups
 > [!WARNING]
 > The developer of Zen Browser recommends **against** using custom CSS to implement Tab Groups for the time being.
+Visual glitches will NOT be addressed until tab groups are added to native Zen.
 Proceed at your own risk.

 - Go to about:config and set `browser.tabs.groups.enabled` to true